ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 #### Setup

-Please note that this example uses my own star nodes, however those won't necessarily always be accessible there.
-Currently it's important to find a reliable star node, or host your own.
-You can host your own quite simply by following the instructions [here](https://github.com/libp2p/js-libp2p-webrtc-star#rendezvous-server-aka-signaling-server) for a native setup and [here](https://github.com/libp2p/js-libp2p-webrtc-star/blob/master/DEPLOYMENT.md) for a docker container which includes Nginx (for SSL).
+Please note that this example uses my own star nodes — however, those won't necessarily always be accessible there.
+Currently it's important to either find a reliable star node or host your own.
+You can host your own quite simply by following the instructions [here](https://github.com/libp2p/js-libp2p-webrtc-star#rendezvous-server-aka-signaling-server) for a native setup and [here](https://github.com/libp2p/js-libp2p-webrtc-star/blob/master/DEPLOYMENT.md) for a Docker container which includes Nginx (for SSL).
 If you opt for the native setup, we cover the Nginx reverse proxy process and SSL cert retrieval later in this post.

-🚀 This is a very clean and effective method of P2P communications, however sometimes NATs get in the way.
-For that, we use [p2p-circuit](https://docs.libp2p.io/concepts/circuit-relay/) to get around that.
+🚀 This is a very clean and effective method of P2P communications; however, sometimes NATs get in the way.
+We use [p2p-circuit](https://docs.libp2p.io/concepts/circuit-relay/) to get around that.

 ### ⚡ `p2p-circuit`